traefik/traefik/docs/content/observability/tracing/opentelemetry.md

 --tracing.openTelemetry.tls.insecureSkipVerify=true
 ```

-#### GRPC configuration
+#### gRPC configuration

 _Optional_

-This instructs the reporter to send spans to the OpenTelemetry Collector using GRPC.
+This instructs the reporter to send spans to the OpenTelemetry Collector using gRPC.

 ```yaml tab="File (YAML)"
 tracing: